 finally, the audience reaction vote (loudest noise after a film) went to mad cow films for 'love is the law' - a beautiful film about a man who hated so much that he's all about love and you may be more so too once you see it

 congrats to all winners and to everyone who entered and, once again, thanks to all our partners

 see this nice piece of cannes press from grant hunter who had iris worldwide enter via the singapore office:

 "...for all the chat around new virtual worlds I want to end on highlighting a good old-fashioned analogue experience.
 It was the one session that I enjoyed the most and it wasn’t part of the main programme..."

-watch the straight 8 industry shootout 2016 programme, exactly as it premiered in cannes and london, below:
+watch highlights from the straight 8 industry shootout below: